rosmis/film-app/README.md

 # Vue 3 + TypeScript + Vite

-Welcome to my skill test for applying to a front-end job for HelloCSE!
+Welcome to my skill test for applying to a front-end position at HelloCSE!

+For the pagination of the movie list request, I chose to implement an inifinite scroll feature instead of using regular numbered pagination.
 ## Quick start

 1. Clone project: